ketaslava/multiclicker/README.md

 * Compiled by g++

 # How it works
-* Activates automaticaly with quick clicks
+* Activates automaticaly with quick clicks (just click fast and the program will help you click even faster)

 # Setup
 1. In the terminal run $sudo lsinput